ClinicalMetric Research Team · Last Reviewed: June 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Mirvetuximab Soravtansine for FRα-Expressing Endometrial Cancer

-PORTEC-4a: De-escalation for POLE-Mutant Disease
+PORTEC-4a: De-escalation in POLE-Mutant Disease

-Getting Molecular Testing Before Searching for Trials
+Getting Molecular Testing Right Before Searching for Trials

-• POLE sequencing: NGS panel including POLE exonuclease domain mutations (hotspot codons 286, 411, 413, 444, 456, 459).
-Not all standard oncology panels include POLE — confirm coverage.
+• POLE sequencing: NGS panel including POLE exonuclease domain mutations at hotspot codons 286, 411, 413, 444, 456, 459.
+Standard oncology panels may not cover all of these — confirm with the testing laboratory before assuming a negative result is definitive.

 Find Uterine Cancer Trials